Women's Study · May 16, 2026 · 11 min read

 Key texts: Genesis 2:1-3; Exodus 20:8-11; Matthew 11:28-30; Hebrews 4:1-11.
 Central question: What is the theological meaning of Sabbath rest, and how does the New Testament's fulfillment of Sabbath in Christ speak to the epidemic of exhaustion and overcommitment in contemporary women's lives?

-12. Shine His Light: The Theology of Vocation and Witness
+12. Shine His Light: Calling, Purpose, and Witness

 Key texts: Matthew 5:14-16; 1 Peter 2:9-12; Ephesians 2:10; Acts 1:8.
 Central question: What is the relationship between personal holiness, public witness, and the cultural mandate — and how does the biblical theology of vocation address the question of what women are called to do and be in the world?
 This topic is the natural culmination of the series, integrating the previous eleven themes into a coherent vision of the Christian life.